micmejia/bible-dump/AMPC/Revelation/Rev 5.md

 ###### 14

 Then the four living creatures (beings) said, Amen (so be it)!
-And the elders [of the heavenly Sanhedrin] prostrated themselves and worshiped _Him Who lives forever and ever_.
+And the elders [of the heavenly Sanhedrin] prostrated themselves and worshiped Him Who lives forever and ever.